goharbor/harbor/docs/user_guide_ova.md

 	Users are stored in the local database.

-	A user can self register himself/herself in Harbor in this mode.
-To disable user self-registration, refer to the [installation guide](installation_guide_ova.md).
+	A user can register himself/herself in Harbor in this mode.
+To disable user self-registration, refer to the **[installation guide](installation_guide_ova.md)**.
 When self-registration is disabled, the system administrator can add users in Harbor.

 	When registering or adding a new user, the username and email must be unique in the Harbor system.
 The password must contain at least 8 characters with 1 lowercase letter, 1 uppercase letter and 1 numeric character.